euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 For scientific application, we use preferably monochrome camera so as to avoid the interpolation of a Bayer mosaic.
 Instead to capture the entire colour spectrum at the same time, colours are captured sequentially where a filter with the corresponding wave length transmission is placed in front of the camera.
-These shots are called *colour fields of view*.
+These shots are called *colour fields of view* here.
 Figure :ref:`epifluorescence-microscope` shows the schematic of an epifluorescence microscope which is an application of this acquisition method.